rmonterodev/myblog/_posts/2024-05-08-JS-Design-Pattern-Module.md

 - Object Literal Notation.
 - The Module Pattern.
-- AMD modules.
+- AMD modules (We'll be covered in the next post).
-- CommonJs modules.
+- CommonJs modules (We'll be covered in the next post).

 We will to look a those 4 deeply in the next sections: